Lincoln City 2 Milton Keynes 1

 And for lunch I had not one, but two pies in the ground.
 So there.

-Lincoln, hopeful of extending their lead at the top of the table, started off like men possessed, displaying a style that is now known as “the high press” but in my day was described as “getting in their faces”.
-But they were caught out midway through the second half, when visiting substitute Healey proved too nimble for their defence and slotted a neat goal from an acute angle close in.
+Lincoln, hopeful of extending their lead at the top of the table, started off like men possessed, displaying a style that’s now known as “the high press” but in my day was described as “getting in their faces”.
+In homage to the Dambusters, who were based at nearby Scampton, home fans sound an air-raid siren when the team win a corner.
+It had plenty of use today but they were caught out midway through the second half, when visiting substitute Healey proved too nimble for their defence and slotted a neat goal from an acute angle close in.

 That simply encouraged the hosts to redouble their efforts, however, and they deservedly equalised when Akinde nodded the ball down for McCartan to drive home at the far post.
 And that seemed to be that as stoppage time came and went.
 But there was much rejoicing, going mental and franchise-baiting in the final seconds as Andrade lofted over a high corner and Shackell headed satisfyingly into the corner of the net.
 A Lincolnshire goalpoacher, you might say.